llm-guy/llm-guy/README.md

 # 👋 Hey, I'm LLM Guy

 Welcome to my GitHub!
-I'm an engineer focused on building various different types of projects using large language models (LLMs), tool calling, and memory.
+I'm an engineer focused on building various different types of projects using AI.

 ---